CaglarGonul/CircadianRhy/README.txt

 This is an animation idea for casual games.
+All the information about this project can be found here : http://www.caglargonul.com/2012/09/02/a-fluct-grid-for-rummikub/